MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-772-Definitions-Terms/section-772.1.md

 *b.
 Performing any cryptographic functionality on the forwarding or data plane of an item.*

-*Optical integrated circuit.* (Cat 3) - A “monolithic integrated circuit” or a “hybrid integrated circuit”, containing one or more parts designed to function as photosensor or photoemitter or to perform (an) optical or (an) electro-optical function(s).
+*Optical integrated circuit.* (Cat 3)—A “monolithic integrated circuit” or a “hybrid integrated circuit”, containing one or more parts designed to function as photosensor or photoemitter or to perform (an) optical or (an) electro-optical function(s).

-*Optical switching.* (Cat 5) - The routing of or switching of signals in optical form without conversion to electrical signals.
+*Optical switching.* (Cat 5)—The routing of or switching of signals in optical form without conversion to electrical signals.

 *Order Party.* The person in the United States who conducted the direct negotiations or correspondence with the foreign purchaser or ultimate consignee and who, as a result of these negotiations, received the order from the foreign purchaser or ultimate consignee.